Efficient scenario analysis in real-time Bayesian election forecasting via sequential meta-posterior sampling: Discussion

 \section{Discussion}

 Real-time Bayesian dynamic election forecasting presents a unique methodological and practical challenge at the intersection of daily posterior updates, time-specific scenario and sensitivity analysis, and collaborative communication.
 The core issue is that the model is never truly complete; rather, it is a living object, revised routinely as new data and events arrive.
-To move toward a model that is reliable, transparent, interpretable, and useful in real-time, we sought a framework that accommodates timely updates and qualitative diagnostic queries.
+To move toward a model that is reliable in real-time, we sought a framework that accommodates timely updates and qualitative diagnostic queries (e.g., Q1--Q3).

-We developed a meta-modeling framework, paired with a sequential sampling scheme, to enable efficient model and forecast revision in real-time, dynamic forecasting environments where data and assumptions evolve continuously.
-The former meta-modeling component first generalizes the original forecasting model by explicitly operating over fixed model quantities (e.g., hyperparameters) to enable interpretable scenario and sensitivity analyses.
-The latter sequential sampling scheme addresses the computational inefficiencies of brute force MCMC (i.e., the need to re-fit the model for each perturbed posterior) by taking advantage of the sequential proximity of posterior distributions along a perturbation path.
+We developed a meta-modeling framework, paired with a sequential sampling scheme, to enable efficient model and forecast revision in real-time forecasting environments where data and assumptions evolve continuously.
+The former meta-modeling component generalizes the original forecasting model by explicitly operating over fixed model quantities (e.g., hyperparameters) to enable interpretable scenario and sensitivity analyses.
+The latter sequential sampling scheme addresses the computational inefficiencies of brute force MCMC by taking advantage of the sequential proximity of posterior distributions along a perturbation path.

-Our case study revealed several nontrivial insights.
-For example, the model exhibits sensitivity to the prior specification involving fundamentals-based forecasts, by design, but still relies heavily on individual polling data in its final projections.
-The latent trend appears to be predominantly poll-driven and tends to overshoot relative to fundamentals-based projections.
-Given the documented prevalence of polling biases, we demonstrate that modulating the prior scale is an effective mechanism for adjusting confidence on fundamentals-based forecasts than alternative strategies such as regularizing trend variability.
-Moreover, we show that the sequential sampling scheme enables such analyses at a fraction of the computational cost compared to brute force MCMC, while yielding posterior approximations that are nearly indistinguishable.
-Finally, we emphasize how the approach is interpretable and well-suited for communication.
+Our case study revealed several undesirable features of the model and crucially motivated improvements to the model, as detailed in Section \ref{sec:backtest:implications}.
+Moreover, we show in Section \ref{sec:appendix:sim} that the sequential sampling scheme enables such analyses at a fraction of the computational cost compared to brute force MCMC, while yielding posterior approximations that are nearly indistinguishable.